ZOUKaifeng/4DFM/README.md

  ### 3.6 Expression retargeting

-The landmark sequence taken from a full sequence of the CoMA dataset is retargeted onto several facial meshes.
+The landmark sequence taken from a sequence of the CoMA dataset is retargeted onto several facial meshes.

  <img src="results/exp_retarget.gif" width="50%" height="50%"  />